-The EMS University EMT Course consists of a total of 184 hours.
-Specifically, this is a total of 152 hours of didactic instruction, 4 hours of practical examination assistance, 16 hours of clinical rotations and 12 hours of vehicular rotations (28 hours externship total).
-Course hours are subject to change with appropriate notification to the student/applicant.
+The EMS University, LLC EMT Course consists of a total of 148 hours.
+Specifically, this is a total of 120 hours of classroom instruction which includes 8 hours of skills testing.
+Additionally, 8 hours of practical examination assistance and 20 hours of clinical/externship rotations are required.
 This course shall meet and/or exceed the United States Department of Transportation, National Highway Transportation Safety Administration, Emergency Medical Technician National Standard Curriculum guidelines and 2009, the National EMS Education Standards as well as meet Arizona Department of Health Services, Bureau of EMS education standards.

 What is an EMT?

 This is a short video produced by an ambulance agency in St. Louis, Missouri.
 We are citing the video as an information source about what it means to be an EMT.
-EMS University does not claim copyright or ownership of this video.
+EMS University, LLC does not claim copyright or ownership of this video.

 Please take a look at the U.S. Bureau of Labor Statistics Report on the career outlook for EMTs and Paramedics.
 This information will give you good insight regarding the EMS field, including some of the advantages and disadvantages in becoming an EMT.